Caster: Coding a Topology

 However, in order to support this functionality Caster dynamically selects a host to deploy to.

-Normally, the cluster or host to deploy to is embedded in the configuration - either directly or as a variable - and Caster doesn't concern itself with this.
+Normally, the configuration embeds the cluster or host to deploy to, either directly or as a variable, and Caster doesn't concern itself with this.
 For ODX's, Caster does need to concern itself with:

-- ensuring that resources are deployed evenly to the available hosts, and
+- ensuring that the system deploys resources evenly to the available hosts, and

-To address these concerns the concept of a host was added to Caster.
+To address these concerns the team added the concept of a host to Caster.

 Run, Plan, and Apply

 A run is a specific instance of the Terraform plan and apply process for a workspace.
-The run is how the configuration in a directory is instantiated into deployed resources within a workspace.
-Upon opening a workspace, a list of runs is displayed.
-This is where plan or destroy operations are started.
+The run instantiates the configuration in a directory as deployed resources within a workspace.
+Upon opening a workspace, the interface displays a list of runs.
+Users start plan or destroy operations there.

 Plan and apply are specific Terraform terminologies.
-Every run is made up of a plan and an apply step.
+Every run includes a plan step and an apply step.

 Plan